tronkko/dirent/README.md

 Dirent can be installed with four alternative methods.
-Method 1 is preferred for projects built without CMake, method 2 is preferred for projects where Dirent needs to be edited locally, method 3 is preferred for projects with multiple developers, and method 4 is preferred for organizations using Dirent in multiple projects.
+Method 1 is preferred for projects built without CMake, method 2 is preferred for projects where Dirent needs to be customized, method 3 is preferred for projects with multiple developers, and method 4 is preferred for organizations using Dirent in multiple projects.